-Raised by his grandparents in Thailand, Diaw, the oldest of four siblings, seemed to routinely get into trouble.
+Raised by his grandparents in Thailand and the oldest of four siblings, Diaw seemed routinely to get into trouble.
 His family cautioned him many times, but being involved with the music scene he tended to be associated with a bad crowd of friends all too often.

-Many years passed by, and while Diaw did reach some level of success with his music by his mid-twenties, he then made one very bad decision.
-He chose to misappropriate some funds at a company he was working at.
+The years passed by, and Diaw did reach some level of success with his music by his mid-twenties, but then made one very bad decision.
+He chose to misappropriate some funds from a company he was working at.
 This act landed him in prison.
 With a six-month sentence to serve, Diaw was scared when he first entered the Ratchaburi Central prison in Thailand.
 Having only ever heard stories of prison life from movies and television, he expected to be met with a very threatening environment on the inside.
-However, he encountered something in the prison which he would never have expected, and it changed his life for the better.
+However, he encountered something in the prison which he had never expected, and it changed his life for the better.

-Three months into Diaw’s sentence, he passed a room where a group of Christians were worshipping together.
-He didn’t know what they were doing, but his love for music made him go and see what this group was about.
-Diaw started to spend time with them and asked if he could play in their band.
+Three months into Diaw’s sentence, he passed a room where a group of Christians were worshiping together.
+He didn’t know what they were doing, but his love for music drew him to go and see what this group was about.
+Diaw began to spend time with them and asked if he could play in their band.
 He had never heard the gospel before and didn’t understand anything about Jesus.
-He started to read the Bible, but he didn’t understand it and it only seemed to confuse him more.
+Although he started to read the Bible, it only seemed to confuse him more.

-After Diaw asked God to come into his life, he began reading the Bible again and this time, what had previously confused him suddenly seemed to make sense.
-He prayed every day in the prison that someone would take him to learn more about God.
-Diaw knew Noiy , the leader of the YWAM team who ran the church in the prison, but he didn’t ever expect that Noiy would take him under his wing.
+After Diaw asked God to come into his life, he began reading the Bible again, and this time what had previously confused him suddenly seemed to make sense.
+He prayed every day in the prison that someone would help him learn more about God.
+Diaw knew Noiy, the leader of the YWAM team who ran the church in the prison, but he never expected that Noiy would take him under his wing.

-Diaw, along with 50 other inmates, joined the YWAM Prison Discipleship Training School (DTS) even though he knew that he would soon be released from the prison.
-After two weeks of the Prison DTS, Diaw was released from prison and he returned home to tell his Buddhist family that he would be moving to YWAM Ratchaburi to learn more about God.
-While his family didn’t understand, they could already see that there was something different in Diaw and they allowed him to go.
+Diaw, along with 50 other inmates, joined the YWAM Prison Discipleship Training School (DTS) even though he knew that he would soon be released from prison.
+After two weeks of the Prison DTS, he was free to return home.
+He told his Buddhist family that he would be moving to YWAM Ratchaburi to learn more about God.
+While they didn’t understand, his family could already see that there was something different in Diaw and they allowed him to go.

 Since writing that first song in the prison (which you can listen to here), Diaw has written another 30 Thai worship songs.
-He studies the Bible every day, and is serving alongside YWAM Ratchaburi, living and learning together with their staff each day.
+He studies the Bible every day, and is serving alongside YWAM Ratchaburi, living and learning more daily together with the staff.